 Registration Fees.
 An installment plan is available for students who wish to pay their registration fees in payments.
-There is a \$33.00 service charge for this service, paid at the time the initial registration payment of \$500.00 is made.
-Additional information and instructions are available in the Class Schedule or may be obtained from the University Cashiers Office.
+There is a \$33.00 service charge for this service, paid at the time the initial registration payment is made.
+Additional information and instructions are available in the Class Schedule or may be obtained from Student Account Services.

 Tuition (Foreign and Out-of-State).
 An installment plan is available for students who wish to pay their tuition in payments.
 There is a 15% service charge applied to each installment payment.
-Installment contracts for the tuition installment plan are available at the University Cashiers Office two weeks prior to the first day of classes.
+Installment contracts for the tuition installment plan are available at Student Account Services two weeks prior to the first day of classes.